 - Kerzer v.
 Sanofi-Aventis U.S., et al. (1:19-cv-24092-RNS – S.D.
 Florida): Filed on October 3, 2019, this was one of the very first Zantac cancer cases.
 The plaintiff, a middle-aged male from Miami, regularly used Zantac (first in a prescription form then over-the-counter) from 1985 to 2019.
 During this time he allegedly ingested Zantac 4-5 times a week.
 The plaintiff claims that his prolonged ingestion of NDMA from his use of Zantac caused him to develop kidney cancer in 2017.

 Since I wrote this, many more cases have been filed.
-Plaintiffs’ lawyers in November filed a joint motion to consolidate all federal Zantac lawsuit under a single federal judge in New Jersey.
-This judge would be in charge of all of the cases.
+The plaintiffs’ lawyers in November filed a joint motion to consolidate all federal Zantac lawsuits under a single federal judge in New Jersey.
+This judge would be in charge of all the cases.
 What does this mean to you if you have a Zantac cancer claim?
-It means that you might be able to get a settlement long before the defendants dig deep into your case with document requests and interrogatories.
+It means that you might get a settlement long before the defendants dig deep into your case with document requests and interrogatories.
 In January 2020, the motion is still pending.
 I predict we will have a Zantac MDL before the end of January.